prakharmrsl/easypcceo.github.io/pages/league-of-legends-mouse/league-of-legends-mouse.md

 It is more expensive than most wired gaming mice, but it's a price you'll have to pay for a good wireless mouse.

 The mouse is ambidextrous, so both right handed and left handed users can use it.
-The mouse

 It is also extremely lightweight, weighing in at just 107 grams.
 Overall, it's easily one of the best wireless gaming mice on the market today.